 Avoidance of Probate

 Probate is a court-supervised process for identifying and gathering the assets of a deceased person (decedent), paying the decedent’s debts and distributing the decedent’s assets to his or her beneficiaries.
 One of the main advantages to a lady bird deed is that it passes automatically to the remainderman without the need for an expensive and time-consuming probate administration.
-This is similar to a transfer-on-death option in relation to a bank, retirement, or other investment account.
+This is similar to a transfer-on-death option in relation to a bank, retirement, or other investment account, but it only works for Florida real estate.

 A lady bird deed has several advantages: